Featured image of post Your First Terraform Project on Azure: A Step-by-Step Guide

 Introduction

-Hey there Everyone! 🌿 Welcome back to our Terraform on Azure series.
-If you’ve been following along, you’re in for a treat today.
-We’re about to embark on an exciting journey – creating your very first full-fledged Terraform project on Azure!
+Welcome back Everyone to our Terraform on Azure series!
+If you’ve been following along, we’re now ready to take an important step forward - creating your very first full-fledged Terraform project on Azure.

 Where We’ve Been

-2. In the second article, we got our hands dirty setting up our local Terraform environment, complete with Azure CLI, Terraform installation, and a shiny VS Code setup.
+2. In the second article, we set up our local Terraform environment, including Azure CLI, Terraform installation, and Visual Studio Code.

-If you haven’t read these articles yet, no worries!
-You might want to give them a quick squiz to make sure you’re all set up and ready to go.
+If you haven’t read these articles yet, you might want to review them to make sure you’re all set up and ready to go.

 What We’re Building Today

-• A Resource Group to keep everything tidy
+• A Resource Group to keep everything organized

 • A Virtual Network to provide connectivity

-• A Network Security Group to keep things locked down
+• A Network Security Group to secure our resources

-By the end of this guide, you’ll have a fully functional Azure environment, all created and managed with Terraform.
-How choice is that?
+By the end of this guide, you’ll have a fully functional Azure environment, created and managed with Terraform.

 What You’ll Learn